Crabzie/Optimized-RabbitMQ-Scheduler/README.md

 ### 5. Fog Node Workers

-**🚧 NOT YET IMPLEMENTED - Placeholder services commented in compose.yml**
+**NOT YET IMPLEMENTED - Placeholder services commented in compose.yml**

 When implemented, workers will:
 - Pull tasks from RabbitMQ priority queues